 Take the list segment containing factors higher than 1.
 Starting from the lowest factor in this segment, calculate the factor at the 85th percentile.
 This is the cap.

-18.5 The same cap and collar would apply in all DNO Party areas to NUFs at that network level.
+18.5 The same cap and collar would apply in all DNO Party areas to network use factors at that network level.

-18.6 The network use factor (NUF) caps and collars for 2011/2012 and each network level were calculated using this methodology and are set out in table 4 below.
-The NUF caps and collars using 2015/2016 data for each network level have also been determined, and are set out in table 4A below.

-Table 4 Network use factor caps and collars (2011/2012)
+18.6 Caps and collars are recalculated triennially, with the three year cycle having being established when caps and collars were calculated when determining 2017/18 charges (in 2015).
+In years where a recalculation has not been carried out, the values used remain at the most recently calculated values.